 I haven’t bitten my fingernails in a week!
-I feel like Sabretooth from X-men.
 I no longer have to have my five-year-old open things for me.
 I can pick pennies off of the ground.
 I can open a soda.
 I can open the recharging dongle thing on the bottom of my phone.
 Oh, and I don’t gross people out anymore.
 Let’s go for week 2!

 I have bitten my nails for decades, and I sadly passed the trait to my older son.
 My dad is a nail-biter as well.
 But there’s hope for my younger son, as he and my wife do not bite their nails.
 I used to only abstain if I was on a camping or fishing trip, because that’s just nasty to bite.
 And when I’d get home from said trip, my nails would be so long and inviting.
 I had this terrible word I used then.
 I would “harvest” my nails and relish it and oh man that is gross to say out loud.

 The only thing worse than having classical guitar fingernails or drug fingernails, is nail-biter fingernails.

 People would give me a hard time, saying I’m just giving myself germs.
 I countered with, “I’m actually toughening up my immune system by accidentally biting my nails after touching the bathroom door handle.”

 A nail-biter is always feeling their fingernails with their thumbs, searching for irregularities to punish with their teeth.
 Then the pointer-finger is used to assess the thumbs in turn.
 Biting them down so far they bleed, then hurt when you wash your hands or type.
 I can’t figure out if this is a stress-reliever or stress-causer.
 But this act is always going in the background, just like that Facebook app you have on your phone, always draining the battery without you thinking about it.